IshaGusain2004/PAY-ROLL-system-project/README.md

 # PAY-ROLL-system-project
 **Introduction**\
--->A simple payroll system in C++ is a program that automates the process of calculating and processing employee salaries and wages.
+A simple payroll system in C++ is a program that automates the process of calculating and processing employee salaries and wages.
 It typically includes features such as employee record tracking, calculations, and payroll generation.

 **Features**\
--->Employee record tracking
+Employee record tracking
 Calculation of salaries and wages
 Payroll generation